 For these reasons, you should give thought to succession planning for your business.
 And you should do this at the outset if possible when you have the most flexibility.

-A skillful use of trusts can make this process comparatively straight forward.
+A skilful use of trusts can make this process comparatively straight forward.
 Failure to plan for this can see your heirs paying a great deal of Capital Gains Tax unnecessarily.

 In many counties there is likely to be a Capital Gains Tax levied on asset sales.
 This means you are taxed on the difference between what you put in to get the business going and what you will take out.
 This can be very considerable as you probably start the business on a shoe string and retire wealthy.